jdetle/jdetle.github.io/src/contents/articles/diffusion_maps/index.md

     carefully with [LSD][Clementi_DiffusionReaction]
 +   There are more listed in my works cited

-The first item in that list is especially cool, because instead of using a standard RMSD metric, they abstracted a  cluster-matching problem into a graph matching problem and used an algorithm called Isorank to find an approximate greedy solution.
+The first item in that list is especially cool; instead of using a standard RMSD metric, they abstracted a cluster-matching problem into a graph matching problem, using an algorithm called Isorank to find an approximate 'greedy' solution.

-There is a solid greedy vs. dynamic explanation [here](https://www.quora.com/Greedy-algorithm-vs-dynamic-programming-Whats-the-difference).
+There are some solid 'greedy' vs. 'dynamic' explanations [here](https://www.quora.com/Greedy-algorithm-vs-dynamic-programming-Whats-the-difference).
-The example I remember getting is that if you are a programmer for a GPS direction provider, there are two main ways of deciding an optimal route.
+The example I remember getting is to imagine you are a programmer for a GPS direction provider.
+We can consider two ways of deciding an optimal route, one with a greedy algorithm and the other with a dynamic algorithm.
-At each gridpoint on a map, a greedy algorithm will take the fastest choice.
+At each gridpoint on a map, a greedy algorithm will take the fastest route at that point.
 A dynamic algorithm will branch ahead, look into the future, and possibly avoid short-term gain for long term drive-time savings.
-The greedy algorithm might have a better best-case performance, but a much worse worse case performance.
+The greedy algorithm might have a better best-case performance, but a much poorer worst-case performance.

 In any case, we want to allow for the execution of a diffusion map algorithm where a user can provide their own metric, tune the choice of epsilon, the choice of timescale,